 These wonderful sculptural forms when combined with the kind of technology you see on films, and the clever team, collect and distribute radio waves from space , which are transformed through a variety of techniques into readable and transferable data that is so valuable around the world , and goes to provide reference information for all our futures.

-It really is another world, and I feel very lucky to have been able to visit this special place, to learn a little bit more about what they do and to have made so welcome today.
+It really is another world, and I feel very lucky to have been able to visit this special place, to learn a little bit more about what they do and to have been made so welcome.